-Social media is a great way to get your business in front of a large audience, especially with so many users checking social media constantly during this crisis.
+Social media is a great way to get your business in front of a large audience.
 When marketing on social media, take the time to ensure that you’re striking an appropriate tone.
-Being overly sales-focused will be a turn-off.

-Also, keep in mind that social media should be a means to driving more visitors to your website, so always think about optimizing your posts to push users to your website.
+Also, keep in mind that social media should be a means to driving more visitors to your website, so always think about creating posts that push users to your eCommerce store.

 Don’t forget email marketing

 Brick-and-mortar companies that have yet to integrate eCommerce into their business model should strongly consider adding an online store.
-It’s a great way to allow homebound customers to continue buying your products.
+It’s a great way to increase sales, as eCommerce stores never close.
 For businesses that are considering eCommerce integration, the tips above will help you get off the ground.